tbrooke/clocerto-playground/README.md

-Clocerto Playground is a development repo for the Clocerto CLojure Library for the Concerto by the Accord Project.
+Clocerto Playground is a development repo for the Clocerto CLojure Library for the Concerto model language by the Accord Project.

 <img src="https://raw.githubusercontent.com/tbrooke/clocerto-playground/master/assets/img/malli.png" width=130 align="right"/>